koopjs/koop/README.md

     ```npm install```

 ## Configuration
-Koop uses a config called `/config/local.js` to setup its database connection and data directories for caching data.
+Koop uses a series of config files in the ```/config``` directory to setup its database connection and data directories for caching data.

-### NOTE: it is crucial that you make the appropriate edits to your config/local.js file so that the values match your environment.
+### NOTE: it is crucial that you make the appropriate edits to your config/default.yml file so that the values match your environment.

 1. copy the example config file
-    ```cp config/local.js.example config/local.js```
+    ```cp config/default.yml.example config/default.yml```
-2.  edit config/local.js for your environment.
+2.  edit config/default.yml for your environment.

 In particular you will need to:
 * Ensure that the specified logfile directory exists and you have write permissions on it.